MonsieurLife/projet3/README.md

 - CRUD Operations: Perform Create, Read, Update, and Delete operations on the game list.

+- Form validation with some basic regular expressions used to avoid weird characters sent into our webb app.

 - Dynamic Updates: JavaScript is used to dynamically update the game list without requiring a page refresh.

 ## Technologies Used